Fannon/mobo/examples/init/form/SCHEMA.md

         },
         "$filepath": {
             "type": "string",
-            "description": "For Internal use only!
+            "description": "For internal use only!
 This stores the relative path of the .json file.
 Used for improved debugging messages"
         },
         "ignore": {
             "type": "boolean",